rethinkdb/rethinkdb-rs/0-about-rethinkdb/faq.md

 ## Can RethinkDB reads ever see stale data? ##

-Reads run with the `useOutdated` flag set to `false` (which is the default) will never see stale data, but they may see changes from concurrent writes that have not been safely committed to disk yet.
+Not by default.
+Reads run with the `read_mode` option set to `single` (the default) will never see stale data, but they may see changes from concurrent writes that have not been safely committed to disk yet.
 This is equivalent to SQL's `READ UNCOMMITTED` isolation level.
-Reads run with the `useOutdated` flag set to `true` may see stale data.
-The upcoming release of RethinkDB (2.1) will allow more fine-grained control of the isolation level.
+Reads run with `read_mode` set to `outdated` may see stale data.

 ## How do queries get routed in a RethinkDB cluster? ##